SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 Note that an application is not a visual element, it manages the application and information that may be displayed visually such as icons but also other concerns such as the backend.

 You will also need your main window, a Todo list.
-In Spec2, all components that you create inherit (directly or indirectly) from a single root base class: `SpPresenter`.
+In Spec, all components that you create inherit (directly or indirectly) from a single root base class: `SpPresenter`.
 A _presenter_ is how you expose (present) your data to the user.

 We create a presenter, named `TodoListPresenter` to represent the logic of managing a list of Todo items.